-Bonds may be sold or transfered to a third party by notifying Solar Options for Schools in writing.
+Bonds may be sold or transferred to a third party by notifying Solar Options for Schools in writing.
 Although the bonds are transferable, they will not be listed on a recognised stock exchange.
+See Schedule 2 on page 39 for further details.